Get Help Today(877) 648-4288

 The troubling increase in overdose deaths has followed the rise of the Opioid Epidemic.
 In 2016, 64,000 Americans died from overdose – almost double the rate of the prior decade.
-As people transition from prescription painkiller abuse to cheaper, more easily available drugs like Heroin and street Fentanyl, overdose fatalities have skyrocketed.
+As people transition from prescription painkiller abuse to cheaper, more easily available drugs like Heroin and street Fentanyl, drug fatalities have skyrocketed.

 - Between 2002 and 2015, Heroin fatalities increase 6.2-fold and Fentanyl and other synthetic Opioid fatalities increase 5.9-fold.

 - Individuals between 25 and 54 are experiencing the highest rates of overdose.

-- West Virginia, Maryland, Maine, and Utah experienced the highest rates of fatal Opioid overdose.
+- West Virginia, Maryland, Maine, and Utah experienced the highest rates of fatal Opioid use.

 - 46 people die every day from prescription Opioid overdose.